AirAsia Cambodia

 AirAsia Cambodia (អ៊ែរ អេស៊ា ខេមបូឌា) is a Cambodian low-cost airline based at Phnom Penh International Airport.
-It is a joint venture between Malaysian low-fare airline AirAsia and Cambodian local enterprise Sivilai Asia.
-The airline was launched on 9 December 2022 and plans to start operations in July 2023.
-Cambodia is the fifth country in Southeast Asia that Capital A established AirAsia brand.
+It is a joint venture between the Malaysian AirAsia and Cambodian local enterprise Sivilai Asia.
+The airline was launched on 9 December 2022 and started operations on 2 May 2024.
+Cambodia is the fifth country in Southeast Asia in which Capital A established the AirAsia brand.

 History

 In May 2017, AirAsia planned to open a subsidiary company in Cambodia to handle an increase of tourists from Malaysia visiting to the Cambodian cities of Phnom Penh, Siem Reap and Sihanoukville.
-After a short hiatus, in November 2019, AirAsia resumed its plans to establish a Cambodian subsidiary, which was supported by the State Secretariat of Civil Aviation in January 2020.
+In November 2019, after a short hiatus, AirAsia resumed its plans to establish a Cambodian subsidiary, which was supported by the State Secretariat of Civil Aviation in January 2020.

 On 9 December 2022, AirAsia and Sivilai Asia signed a joint venture agreement to establish AirAsia Cambodia.
 Capital A, the holding company of the AirAsia Group, would own 51% of the airline, while hospitality group Sivilai Asia would own the remaining share.
-Subject to regulatory approvals, the airline is planned to commence operations in late 2023.
+Subject to regulatory approvals, on 18 March 2024, the airline was launched.
+On 2 May 2024, the airline started operations.